State guide

 Morelia's pink-stone centerPatzcuaro and its lakeDay of the Dead on Janitziomonarch butterfly reservescarnitas and corundas

-Michoacan is for travelers who come for something specific and are willing to stay in the lane that works: the food, the Day of the Dead vigils, the butterflies.
-This is not a wander-anywhere state.
-But the tourist corridor is real, well-worn, and worth the trip.
+Michoacan is for the traveler who comes for something specific and is willing to stay in the lane that works: the food, the Day of the Dead vigils, the butterflies.
+This is not a wander-anywhere state, and we won’t pretend otherwise.
+But the tourist corridor through Morelia, Patzcuaro and the monarch reserves is real, well-worn, and genuinely one of the richer cultural stretches in the country.
+Here the Purepecha culture never got flattened, so the food, the crafts and the rituals feel like living tradition rather than performance.
+Come with the right expectations and the right routing, and you get all of that with very little friction.

 Getting oriented